Revised May 2018

 The program has adopted the 2005 Model Standards of Conduct for Mediators.
 Every Roster Mediator shall comply with these standards.
 Lawyer mediators shall also abide by the Rules Governing Standards of Practice for Lawyer Mediators in Family Disputes, and in the event of a conflict, the mandatory rules of the Supreme Court govern lawyers’ conduct.
-Other mediators’ profession of origin standards of practice will inform their practice.

 Confidentiality of Mediation, Mediator Privilege and Mediator Immunity

 If a mediation is conducted pursuant to a court order, a court-connected mediation program, a written agreement between the parties, or a provision of law, all communications and mediation documents are privileged and confidential and not subject to disclosure in any judicial or administrative proceeding except under any of the following circumstances:

 - When all parties to mediation agree, in writing, to disclosure.

 - When a written agreement by the parties to mediate permits disclosure.

 - When disclosure is required by the statute.